Choosing Perfect Halloween Costumes for Adults on the Spectrum

 Another factor is considering potential sensory issues with various costume options.
 For example, bulky costumes that limit mobility may not work well.
 Tight-fitting outfits or wigs and masks that overstimulate the senses are also difficult.
 Fabrics that are scratchy or irritating are a no-go.

-Basically, any costume that decreases comfort and ramps up stress should be avoided.
+Any costume that decreases comfort and ramps up stress should be avoided.

 Instead, look for lightweight, breathable costume materials that don’t pinch, scratch, or irritate.
 Test out any accessories or props ahead of time to gauge sensory reactions.
 Modify or omit pieces as needed to reduce sensory discomfort.
+Remember that simple Halloween costumes are just as much fun.

 Autistic adults may also benefit from costumes with pockets to hold essentials like fidget toys or headphones.
 The goal is minimizing triggers and maximizing fulfillment.